timamero/s3-to-redshift-etl-pipeline/README.md

   - Add a failure-path rule (e.g., an EventBridge target that sends a notification via SNS) if the Crawler or job fails, rather than only discovering issues on manual inspection
 - Extend the Glue ETL job with real FHIR-specific flattening logic (parsing nested resources, resolving cross-resource references)
 - Expand Redshift table design to support the full target schema (Patient, Encounter, Condition, Observation)

+### Actions to Take Based on Lessons Learned

+**Maintain a detailed process document.**
+Setting up an ETL pipeline in AWS involves many interdependent services, and small configuration gaps (a missing VPC endpoint, a mismatched schema, a stale IAM policy) are easy to lose track of without a written record.
+A process document should include:

+- Steps taken to configure each service and its permissions
+- Service connection configuration and the order dependencies between steps
+- Context on intermediate actions required between major setup steps
+- Root causes of issues encountered and how they were resolved

 <!-- See the companion repository for that build. -->